Press enter to see results or esc to cancel.

 Our Rating 5/10

 To start things off, we ordered several items from the “Bread” and “Vegetables” categories.
 While the focaccia was certainly fresh and tasty, it was far from memorable or unique.
-The “Bread Bag” was a few dips mixed together and if it was supposed to come with bread in a bag, we never received the same.
-On the vegetables front, the items were certainly unique, including the simplicity of their presentation, but the novelty quickly wore off, and their lack of flavor quickly became apparent.
-Take, for example, the “Okra bath,” which tasted like okra from a can with some tomato sauce.
-The broccolini tasted good and had a nice char, but the aioli tasted more like margarine mashed potatoes somehow and no horseradish was palpable.
+The “Bread Bag” was a few dips mixed together, and if it was supposed to come with bread in a bag, we never received the same.
+On the vegetables front, the items were certainly unique, including the simplicity of their presentation, but the novelty quickly wore off, and their lack of flavor promptly became apparent.
+Take, for example, the “Okra bath,” which tasted like canned okra with some tomato sauce.
+The broccolini tasted good and had a nice char, but the aioli tasted more like margarine mashed potatoes, somehow, and no horseradish was palpable.
 The thin layers of eggplant were certainly “flattened” as promised but parts of the dish had no salt whereas when tasting other patches of the eggplant a full salt crystal would be had.

 The “Star of The Show”